Toni-Tornado/CCL_cc241062/diary.md

       - finish spritesheet (done!)
       - BG and start screen bg (Start screen bg done!)
       - fix sprite issues (projectile works, wizard still slides around for no reason)

+23.01

+      -You Win screen appears, but the button doesn't work :,)
+      - I feel like I didn't do enough :/